Dicklesworthstone/swiss_army_llama/README.md

 - `audio_file_size_mb`: File size in MB
 - `segments_json`: Transcribed segments as JSON
 - `combined_transcript_text`: Combined transcript text
+- `combined_transcript_text_list_of_metadata_dicts`: List of metadata dictionaries for each segment of the combined transcript
 - `info_json`: Transcription info as JSON
+- `ip_address`: Client IP address
+- `request_time`: Timestamp of the request
+- `response_time`: Timestamp of the response
+- `total_time`: Total time taken to process the request
+- `corpus_identifier_string`: An optional string identifier for grouping transcripts into a specific corpus

 ### Database Relationships